 Substantial Assistance in Discovering or Establishing Code Violations

-Prior to a final appellate decision under Rule 13 or the expiration of the time to appeal, DFSNZ may suspend a part of the Consequences (other than Disqualification and mandatory Public Disclosure) imposed in an individual case where the Athlete or other Person has provided Substantial Assistance to an Anti-Doping Organisation, criminal authority or professional disciplinary body that results in: (i) the Anti-Doping Organisation discovering or bringing forward an anti-doping rule violation by another Person; or (ii) in a criminal or disciplinary body discovering or bringing forward a criminal offence or the breach of professional rules committed by another Person and the information provided by the Person providing Substantial Assistance is made available to DFSNZ or other Anti-Doping Organisation with the Results Management responsibility; or (iii) which results in WADA initiating a proceeding against a Signatory, WADA-accredited laboratory or Athlete passport management unit (as defined in the International Standard for Laboratories) for non-compliance with the Code, International Standard or Technical Document; or (iv) with the approval by WADA, which results in a criminal or disciplinary body bringing forward a criminal offense or the breach of professional or sport rules arising out of a sport integrity violation other than doping.
-After an appellate decision under Rule 13 or the expiration of time to appeal, DFSNZ may only suspend part of the otherwise applicable Consequences with the approval of WADA and the applicable International Federation.
+Prior to a final appellate decision under Rule 13 or the expiration of the time to appeal, the Commission may suspend a part of the Consequences (other than Disqualification and mandatory Public Disclosure) imposed in an individual case where the Athlete or other Person has provided Substantial Assistance to an Anti-Doping Organisation, criminal authority or professional disciplinary body that results in: (i) the Anti-Doping Organisation discovering or bringing forward an anti-doping rule violation by another Person; or (ii) in a criminal or disciplinary body discovering or bringing forward a criminal offence or the breach of professional rules committed by another Person and the information provided by the Person providing Substantial Assistance is made available to the Commission or other Anti-Doping Organisation with the Results Management responsibility; or (iii) which results in WADA initiating a proceeding against a Signatory, WADA-accredited laboratory or Athlete passport management unit (as defined in the International Standard for Laboratories) for non-compliance with the Code, International Standard or Technical Document; or (iv) with the approval by WADA, which results in a criminal or disciplinary body bringing forward a criminal offense or the breach of professional or sport rules arising out of a sport integrity violation other than doping.
+After an appellate decision under Rule 13 or the expiration of time to appeal, the Commission may only suspend part of the otherwise applicable Consequences with the approval of WADA and the applicable International Federation.

 The extent to which the otherwise applicable period of Ineligibility may be suspended shall be based on the seriousness of the anti- doping rule violation committed by the Athlete or other Person and the significance of the Substantial Assistance provided by the Athlete or other Person to the effort to eliminate doping in sport, non- compliance with the Code and/or sport integrity violations.
 No more than three-quarters of the otherwise applicable period of Ineligibility may be suspended.
 If the otherwise applicable period of Ineligibility is a lifetime, the non-suspended period under this Rule must be no less than eight years.
 For the purposes of this paragraph, the otherwise applicable period of Ineligibility shall not include any period of Ineligibility that could be added under Rule 10.9.3.2.

-If so requested by an Athlete or other Person who seeks to provide Substantial Assistance, DFSNZ shall allow the Athlete or other Person to provide the information to DFSNZ subject to a Without Prejudice Agreement.
+If so requested by an Athlete or other Person who seeks to provide Substantial Assistance, the Commission shall allow the Athlete or other Person to provide the information to the Commission subject to a Without Prejudice Agreement.

-If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of Consequences was based, DFSNZ shall reinstate the suspended Consequences.
-If DFSNZ decides to reinstate suspended Consequences or decides not to reinstate suspended Consequences that decision may be appealed by any Person entitled to appeal under Rule 13.
+If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of Consequences was based, the Commission shall reinstate the suspended Consequences.
+If the Commission decides to reinstate suspended Consequences or decides not to reinstate suspended Consequences that decision may be appealed by any Person entitled to appeal under Rule 13.